 The San Joaquin Valley is the fastest growing region in the state, and faces a wide range of challenges across its large expanse, from a drinking and groundwater crisis, destruction of working lands by sprawling developments, severe air pollution and extreme poverty alongside the ever-growing challenges faced by a high percentage of undocumented workers.
 Yet many opportunities are at hand that could set the Valley on a better path for the people who live and work there, including new state funding and policies as well as efforts to build community power and voice.

 In 2019, our San Joaquin Valley Funders’ Collaborative began exploring a pooled fund to partner philanthropies with power-building efforts across the San Joaquin Valley to integrate a time-sensitive and targeted issue campaign with long-term, multi-issue power building goals for progressive governance in the San Joaquin Valley.
-Engaging both grasstops and grassroots organizations, the coalition of funders and partners will develop a plan to ensure equitable implementation of the Sustainable Groundwater Management Act (SGMA) and the Safe and Affordable Drinking Water Fund (SB200).
+Engaging both grasstops and grassroots organizations, the coalition of funders and partners is developing a plan to ensure equitable implementation of the Sustainable Groundwater Management Act (SGMA) and the Safe and Affordable Drinking Water Fund (SB200).
 The tools and power-building infrastructure that is developed will ultimately bear progress for other land use and livability policy goals in the San Joaquin Valley.
 Read more about the $4 million Power, Equity and Clean Water Collective.

 These as well as other challenges and opportunities are why grantmakers in our network are working together to share knowledge, act strategically, and better support the nonprofit partners that are working on-the-ground on a range of interconnected issues in the San Joaquin Valley.

 The San Joaquin Valley Funders’ Collaborative brings together funders from across the state that are investing in the San Joaquin Valley.
-The steering committee includes representatives from: the S.D.
-Bechtel Jr. Foundation, The California Endowment, the Marguerite Casey Foundation, Chan Zuckerberg Initiative, Enterprise Community Partners, The California Wellness Foundation, the Central Valley Community Foundation, Ceres Trust, the Energy Foundation, the Latino Community Foundation, the Marguerite Casey Foundation, Regenerative Agriculture Foundation, the Sierra Health Foundation, Stanislaus Community Foundation, the Water Foundation, the 11th Hour Project, and an anonymous funder.
+The steering committee includes representatives from: The California Endowment, Common Counsel Foundation, Chan Zuckerberg Initiative, the Central Valley Community Foundation, Ceres Trust, Enterprise Community Partners, the Latino Community Foundation, the Marguerite Casey Foundation, Regenerative Agriculture Foundation, the Sierra Health Foundation, Stanislaus Community Foundation, the Water Foundation, the 11th Hour Project, and an anonymous funder.